selwynpolit/d9book/book/debugging.md

 Using a combination of PhpStorm, DDEV and Xdebug makes debugging a pleasure.
 PhpStorm is not essential.
 Xdebug works fine with other IDE\'s also.
 In my experience, many Drupal developers have not experienced using a true debugger, but once they do, they wonder how they ever delivered any code without it.

 ## Enable error reporting
-If you experience a WSOD, this can often give you some useful clue:
+If you experience a WSOD (White Screen Of Death), enabling verbose error messages can often give you some useful clue:

 ```php
 /**